XWang20/personalpage-academic/content/authors/admin/_index.md

 Hi!
 I'm Xing Wang, a third year undergraduate in University of Electronic Science and Technology of China(UESTC).

 My research focuses on  machine learning, learning on graphs, and graph neural networks.
-Dealing with structured data  structured data makes me feel thrilled!
+Dealing with structured data  structured data always makes me feel happy!

 I am also fascinated with innovation.
-UI design and software development can always inspire me.
-During my undergraduate years,  I worked with partners on software development, which allows us to practice skills and win national awards.
+UI design and software development can inspire me.
+During my undergraduate years,  I worked with partners on software development, which allowed us to practice skills and win national awards.